Wherein Valentina considers the past.

 "Put the box down there," she pointed to a corner by the stairs.
 "My friend will take it up for me."

 The house was empty and quiet, in a calming way.
-The sheen on the checkerboard floor indicated the hired help had done her job in Valentina’s absence.
+The sheen on the checkerboard floor indicated that the hired help had done her job in Valentina’s absence.

 A big gust of wind slammed up against the window panes, shaking Valentina from her reverie.

+She looked around and noticed time had passed – a considerable amount.
+It was almost dark outside.
+Stretching before getting up, she felt rested and refreshed.
 Turning on the lights as she went, she made her way to the kitchen.